Weasel (Marvel Comics): Patient Zero

-After his death, Weasel was condemned to Hell, which he escapes from with the help of Mephisto.
-Rechristening himself Patient Zero, he then sets out to get revenge on both Deadpool and Peter Parker, hiring the former to assassinate the latter after making it look like torturous human experimentation was being conducted at Parker Industries, which Patient Zero also steals data from for use in transforming captured homeless people into "Manstrosities".
-After the Manstrosities are defeated in a confrontation with Spider-Man and Deadpool, Patient Zero splices the two heroes' DNA into another test subject, turning her into Itsy Bitsy, a psychotic vigilante with the combined powers of both Deadpool and Spider-Man.
-When his creation turns on him, a desperate Patient Zero reaches out to Spider-Man and Deadpool for aid, and is killed in front of them by Itsy Bitsy.
+After being killed by Macho Gomez, Weasel was condemned to Hell which he escapes from with the help of Mephisto.
+He then rechristens himself Patient Zero.
+He then sets out to get revenge on both Deadpool and Peter Parker, hiring the former to assassinate the latter after making it look like torturous human experimentation was being conducted at Parker Industries which Patient Zero also steals data from for use in transforming captured homeless people into "Manstrosities".
+After the Manstrosities are defeated in a confrontation with Spider-Man and Deadpool, Patient Zero injects the two heroes' DNA samples into another test subject.
+This transforms her into Itsy Bitsy, a psychotic vigilante with the combined powers of Deadpool and Spider-Man.
+When his creation turns on him, a desperate Patient Zero reaches out to Spider-Man and Deadpool for aid and is killed in front of them by Itsy Bitsy.

-Patient Zero is then returned to Hell, and eventually visited by Deadpool, to whom he reveals his identity, explaining that he was motivated by Deadpool's past abuse and the belief that Deadpool has not changed, and has tricked the world into believing that deep down he is nothing more than "a scum-ridden murdering psychopath."
+Patient Zero is then returned to Hell and eventually visited by Deadpool, to whom he reveals his identity, explaining that he was motivated by Deadpool's past abuse and the belief that Deadpool has not changed and has tricked the world into believing that deep down he is nothing more than "a scum-ridden murdering psychopath."

 Weasel is afterward shown being offered another deal by Mephisto.
 This one involving Deadpool.

-Alternate Universe

-In the Deadpool Max continuity, Weasel is a skilled pimp, crime boss and driver.

 Powers and abilities

-Jack Hammer has no superpowers but he is an expert hacker and inventor with a genius-level intellect and knowledge of many weapons.
+Jack Hammer is an expert hacker and inventor with a genius-level intellect and knowledge of many weapons.

+Other versions

+An alternate universe variant of Weasel appears in Deadpool Max.
+This version is a pimp, crime boss, and driver.